Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Breakfast: Plain Greek Yogurt + Honey

 1 cup plain, non-flavored Greek yogurt.
 Drizzle of raw honey.
 Small handful of berries on the side.
-(18g protein, 240 cal)
+(18g, 240 cal)

 Lunch: Simple Egg Salad on Rice Cakes

 2 hard-boiled eggs mixed with a tiny bit of mayo and salt.
 2-3 plain rice cakes for scooping.
-(13g protein, 240 cal)
+(13g, 240 cal)

-Low-sodium chicken broth with shredded rotisserie chicken (3 oz), noodles, and a little shredded carrot.
+Low-sodium chicken broth with shredded rotisserie chicken (3 oz), noodles, and diced carrots and celery.
 Warm, comforting, easy on the stomach.
-(26g protein, 180 cal)
+(26g, 180 cal)

 This is usually the toughest day.
-If nothing hot sounds good, have cold yogurt, Greek salad with feta, or a protein smoothie instead.
+If nothing hot appeals to you, have cold yogurt, Greek salad with feta, or a smoothie instead.
 Listen to what your body wants.

 Mash 1 banana, mix with 2 eggs and 1/2 tsp vanilla.
 Cook on griddle.
 Top with a tiny bit of almond butter.
-(18g protein, 280 cal)
+(18g, 280 cal)

 Lunch: Turkey + Avocado Sandwich

-By day 3, most people feel noticeably more "normal."
+By day 3, most folks feel noticeably more "normal."
 Your appetite is still suppressed, but nausea is usually gone or very mild.

 Breakfast: Cottage Cheese Bowl

 1 cup cottage cheese, sliced peaches, small handful of granola, squeeze of honey.
-(28g protein, 310 cal)
+(28g, 310 cal)

 Lunch: Tuna Lettuce Wraps

 1 can tuna in water (drained), light mayo, diced celery, wrapped in 4-5 butter lettuce leaves.
 Side of crackers.
-(28g protein, 240 cal)
+(28g, 240 cal)

 Dinner: Lean Ground Turkey Tacos